 Optional Components and Modules A, B, C, D, E

 Developing your personal program from the areas described above will be adequate for your teacher certification.
 You may choose to participate in additional classes, projects, groups or private tutorials which resonate for you..
 I offer these additional components as a support for your developing Focusing and teaching skills.
 You may attend some classes to see how you like them, and then decide whether you wish to participate in the full series.
 Based on your interests, abilities, and past experience, I may recommend certain classes, and always your degree of participation will be at your pace and by your choice.
 In addition classes taught by guest teachers will be posted on our calendar and I welcome you to request classes and visiting teachers in areas that interest you, and we will create a Module E.

 Working with Ann Weiser Cornell and Lucinda Hayden at Focusing Resources

 As a Focusing trainee at Thinking In Movement, you may also choose to assist Ann Weiser Cornell, Carol Nickerson, Lucinda Hayden with their classes at Focusing Resources.
-If this option is available there will be a special fee ($140) paid directly to Focusing for this excellent opportunity to assist in their on-line or tele-classes.
+If this option is available there may be a special fee ($140) paid directly to Focusing Resources for this excellent opportunity to assist in their on-line or tele-classes.